ethz-coss/ethz-coss.github.io/_talks/Martin_Treiber.md

 ---
-name: Anticipation heuristics and prediction horizons of automated vehicles in the presence of delays- Will it be safer than human driving?
+name: Anticipation Heuristics and Prediction Horizons of Automated Vehicles in the Presence of Delays- Will It Be Safer than Human Driving?
 speakers:
   - Martin Treiber
 categories:
   - Presentation
 ---

-Anticipation heuristics and prediction horizons of automated vehicles in the presence of delays: Will it be safer than human driving?
+Anticipation Heuristics and Prediction Horizons of Automated Vehicles in the Presence of Delays- Will It Be Safer than Human Driving?